devildahu/gssa-rs/Readme.md

 Following are probably never going to happen, but are long term potential developpment for the game.

+- [ ] Consider switching back to a flow-driven architecture, this avoids the constant diffing, since we do not "erase" the execution state.
 - [ ] Conditionally compile the rust-console/gba debugging facilities to elide
       them from the final binary when not using them.
 - [ ] Proper game over screen with restart option and score.